 According to a study published in the Australian Veterinary Journal, researchers who treated horse injuries with high concentrations of manuka honey determined the higher the UMF (unique manuka factor), “the greater the antibacterial properties.”

 “The wound treated daily with UMF 20 honey showed a nice pink, even and healthy bed of granulation of tissue, whereas our control had a rough, unhealthy bed of granulation tissue with a necrotic centre with poor blood supply,” researchers said.

 Apply it topically to heal bites, infections, or cuts.

-Ingest it orally to enhance digestion and soothe the throat.
+Ingest it orally to enhance digestion.

 It is generally safe to ingest manuka honey orally.
 If you are looking to use manuka honey as way to holistically treat ailments of the digestive system, you can take 1 to 2 tablespoons of manuka honey daily, according to Healthline.
 Either eat it straight of the spoon or add it into your breakfast.

 When taken orally, manuka honey does a lot more than just aiding the digestive system.
 The magic honey is also known to overall improve and boost the immune system.
 Because it is also classified as an antioxidant, it is thought to increase energy levels as well.